 Who Qualifies for Property Tax Deferral

-Typical eligibility criteria include age requirements (often 65+), income below a certain threshold, minimum equity in your home, and the property being your primary residence.
+Typical eligibility criteria include age requirements (often 65+), income below a certain threshold, a minimum amount of equity in your home, and the property being your primary residence.

 Pros and Cons of Deferring Property Taxes